rejunity/zero-to-asic-wrapped-parallax/README.md

 # Parallax on ASIC

-This is a small experimental ASIC project that renders procedural 2D scrolling terrain with stars using LFSRs and generates VGA 640x480@72Hz signal.
+This is a small experimental ASIC project that renders procedural 2D scrolling terrain with stars using LFSRs and directly generates VGA 640x480@72Hz signal.

 This experiment is a part of multi project submission to the [Google/Efabless/Skywater shuttle](https://efabless.com/open_shuttle_program/3).